Back to Learning Catalog

 Open

-Segment II begins with a bang as students will learn about advancements in science and thought during the Age of Enlightenment and the social and political revolutions that followed as a result.
-As students meander through the 19th century, they will learn about the transformation from an agricultural to an industrial world and the many changes that resulted from that shift.
-Students will then learn about the interconnectedness of nationalism and colonialism and the two massive world wars were the end result.
-As students approach the finish line, they will learn about development in our modern world and the implications that historical events have on us today.
+In Segment Two, focused on 1500 to present, you’ll learn about advancements in science and thought during the Age of Enlightenment, as well as the social and political revolutions that followed as a result.
+As you meander through the 19th century, you will learn about the transformation from an agricultural to an industrial world and the many changes that resulted from that shift.
+Then, learn about the interconnectedness of nationalism and colonialism and the two massive world wars that were the end result.
+As you explore the modern era, students learn about developments in today’s world and the implications that historical events have on each of us.

 Major Topics and Concepts